rmnavr/wy/README.md

 ## Other types of openers

 We already saw how `:` works both as smarker and mmarker.
-There are also other elements that act in the same manner (including condensed syntax and interacting with `$` and `,` symbols), but produce different brackets.
+There are also other elements that act in the same manner (including condensed syntax and interacting with one-liners), but produce different brackets.

 Overall in wy there are:
 - bracket-openers `:`, `L`, `C`, `#:` and `#C` — represent opener brackets `(`, `[`, `{`, `#(` and `#{` respectively